FarnazZeidi/Implementing-Multi-Class-Classification-and-Named-Entity-Recognition-in-Biomedical-Texts/README.md

 ## **Discussion**

 The experiments highlight the critical importance of domain-specific pretraining for NLP tasks in specialized fields like biomedicine.
-The **biobert-base-cased-v1.2** model consistently outperformed its general-purpose counterpart, **bert-base-cased**, across both Multi-Class Classification and NER tasks.
+The **biobert-base-cased-v1.2** model consistently outperformed **bert-base-cased**, across both Multi-Class Classification and NER tasks.
 This underscores the effectiveness of leveraging domain-specific knowledge for enhanced performance in biomedical NLP applications.

 ---